 Unlike some cities, Loveland isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Loveland are a mix of both white- and blue-collar jobs.
-Overall, Loveland is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Loveland who work in management occupations (14.75%), sales jobs (13.23%), and office and administrative support (10.48%).
+Overall, Loveland is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Loveland who work in management occupations (15.51%), sales jobs (10.85%), and teaching (8.82%).

 Also of interest is that Loveland has more people living here who work in computers and math than 95% of the places in the US.

-Loveland is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Loveland is a great place for families with children to consider.
+First of all, many other families with children live here, making Loveland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Loveland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Loveland’s overall crime rate is lower than average for the country.

 The most common language spoken in Loveland is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Russian.